openSUSE/news-o-o/_posts/2013-08-12-opensuse-milestone-4.markdown

 ### Go, test!

 openSUSE only features one beta version for testing (see the [roadmap](https://en.opensuse.org/openSUSE:Roadmap)).
 Toolchain and Base system have already been frozen for bugfixes-only.
-Little by little and faster than you think, openSUSE will be ready to deliver the goods for those looking to test the most polished and stable Linux distribution to date. Â The beta features will enter our freeze time and only major critical bug fixes will be allowed and the same freeze will be applied to translations.
+Little by little and faster than you think, openSUSE will be ready to deliver the goods for those looking to test the most polished and stable Linux distribution to date.
+The beta features will enter our freeze time and only major critical bug fixes will be allowed and the same freeze will be applied to translations.
 This means that now is the time for you to make your contributions.
 Hurry, because the beta process will not allow new features to be included.

 ## We're a community!